miroslavgeorgiev5000/TextTransfer/README.md

 #TextTransfer

-A multi user text editor, have multiple people edit the same text in real time.
+A multi user text editor.
+Allows you to have multiple people edit the same text in real time.
 Works via unverified UDP, currently unstable/not fit for actual work.

 Usage Instructions: